slavik0329/BetterAuction/SecurityAudit.md

             throw;
         }
     }

+    // NOTE: 1.
+Highest bidder and non-highest bidder can top up their bids
+    // NOTE: 2.
+New bids below the highest bid are rejected with a throw
+    // NOTE: 3.
+The old highest bid information is saved in the pendingReturns mapping
+    // NOTE: 4.
+The new highest bid is saved in the highestBid and highestBidder variables
+    //
     // Bidders can only place bid while the auction is active function bidderPlaceBid() isAuctionActive payable {
         if ((pendingReturns[msg.sender] > 0 || msg.sender == highestBidder) && msg.value > 0) {